 NATALIE: That is incredible!
-What I think is interesting is that it is in the context of being married to a healthy man that you were able to put this thing out in the world that has the potential to change – it is changing – lives.
-I think when the Church tries to keep people in dysfunctional marriages, they don’t even realize they are playing into Satan’s game and neutralizing people from doing the work of Jesus Christ in the world.
+What I think is interesting is that it is in the context of being married to a healthy man that you were able to put this thing out in the world that has the potential to change lives.
+I think when the church tries to keep people in dysfunctional marriages, they don’t even realize they are playing into Satan’s game and neutralizing people from doing the work of Jesus Christ in the world.
 It is phenomenal.

 GRETCHEN: Yeah.
 Cambridge.

 NATALIE: An incredibly intelligent man who has done his homework, plus he came in and edited that chapter.